sourcegraph/lsif-clang/README.md

 ## Dependencies

 This project depends on LLVM and Clang.
-This code is tested to work with version 10, but should work with other versions with minor tweaks.
-Open an issue if you need to use a different version, You can try finding the location of your llvm installation by running `readlink -f $(which clang)`.
+The code builds against LLVM and Clang version 10, but can index a wide variety of code.
+Please file an issue if you need to build against a different version of LLVM or Clang and we can start adding some version pragmas!
+You can try finding the location of your llvm installation by running `readlink -f $(which clang)`.
 On my computer, this returns `/usr/lib/llvm-10/bin/clang`, so the installation path is `/usr/lib/llvm-10`.

 ## Building
 The project builds with CMake, so if you know what you're doing you can configure it yourself.
 For sensible defaults: